BVISAIL

 Trolling is an exciting way to go fishing from your yacht, especially in the BVI.
 At slower sailing speeds of 2-3 knots, you can snag mackerel, jacks, barracuda, and yellowtail snapper.
 But up the speed to 5-7 knots and troll your way towards Anegada for the chance at Wahoo and Mahi Mahi.

 One great spot to troll is just off the Queen Elizabeth Bridge’s west side, which connects Beef Island to Tortola.
-The strong current here makes it easy to access and allows you to drag your line across the surface with the chance of catching mackerel, kingfish, or tuna.
+The strong current here makes it easy to access and allows you to drag your line across the surface.
+Besides, grab the chance of catching mackerel, kingfish, or tuna.

 some of our guests enjoyed a fishing boat charter in BVI